 - In a medium size saucepan add 3 1/2 cups of water and 2 1/2 cups of granulated sugar (monk fruit for sugar free version).
 Heat over medium and stir until the sweetener has dissolved.
 Cool.

-- Step 5 Add to prepared limoncello.
+- Step 5 Add the simple syrup to prepared limoncello.
 Stir and pour into jars.
 Enjoy

 PIN TO YOUR DIY, COCKTAIL AND BEVERAGE BOARDS